- No monthly fee to worry about, plus no fees when you use your card abroad.

 If you want to apply online, you'll need to be at least 18.
 Subject to status.

 Can I withdraw money?

-You may only withdraw funds by transfer to your Virgin Money Current Account or any other account that we allow you to make a transfer into using internet/telephone banking, the Virgin Money mobile banking app or in Store.
+You may only withdraw funds by transfer to your M Plus Account or any other account that we allow you to make a transfer into using internet/telephone banking, the Virgin Money Mobile Banking app or in Store.

 Interest will be paid gross.

 Gross rate interest is the interest payable without taking account of any tax payable.

 AER (Annual Equivalent Rate).
 The Annual Equivalent Rate illustrates what the interest rate would be if interest was paid and compounded once each year.

 As we are covered by the Financial Services Compensation Scheme, your eligible deposits with Virgin Money are covered up to £85,000 per person.View the FSCS guarantee

 An Arranged or Unarranged Overdraft is a way to borrow money from the bank and is intended for occasional use.
 Here's a quick overview of how they work:

 Arranged Overdraft - This is a borrowing limit on your account that we agree with you in advance, so it's there when you need it.
 You'll pay Arranged Overdraft interest on the amount you choose to use.